Aliya-Tariq/My-Personal-Portfolio/README.md

 # My-personal-porfolio

-This repository is my personal porfolio website.
+This repository is my **Personal Porfolio Website**.

-During one of my uni brakes,
+During one of my UNI-brakes,
 I encountered this idea of building a gamified version portfolio or simply saying combining pixels and matrix.
 At first, I thought of simply making it a portfolio to showcase my projects and skills.
 Later on, one day when I was building my portfolio, I was struck by an idea:

-**Why not build the portfolio to be something unique and fun to interact with for Code Lovers?**
+**"Why not build the portfolio to be something unique and fun to interact with for Code Lovers?"**

 While working on this project,
 I was captivated by how much creativity emerges when you have the freedom to think outside the box.